-Currently, the CAC is composed of eight diverse Community Liaison Committees (CLC), which include:
+The CAC was made up of eight diverse Community Liaison Committees (CLC):

 - South Asian